-- Select only the Task table on the Advanced tab “Select Tables to Copy” section.
+- Select only the Task table on the Configuration tab “Select Tables to Copy” section.

 - You can also type just “Task” into the input box rather than select it from the popup.

-- If you do not see this option then make sure that “Show All Options” in the “Misc Options” section is checked.
+- If you do not see this option then make sure that the “Advanced” Configuration Level is selected.

 - Run CopyStorm.
 This will backup records based on their unique Salesforce Id.

 - If Salesforce or the database fails during this procedure restart CopyStorm — it will continue backing up by Salesforce Id starting from where it last stopped.